Melatonin Brain Fog: Causes, Side Effects, and Safety Facts

 How Long Does Melatonin Fog Last?

 Grogginess usually lasts a few hours after waking.
-It often resolves within one day after lowering the dose.
+It often resolves within one day after a dose reduction.
+Persistent symptoms suggest another cause.

 How to Reduce Grogginess